Infinite order decompositions of C$^*$-algebras: Infinite order decompositions

-{\bf Lemma 8.} {\it Let $B(H)$ be a $*$-algebra of all bounded linear operators on a Hilbert space $H$, $\{p_\xi\}$ be an infinite orthogonal set of projections of $B(H)$ with the least upper bound $1$.
-Then the associative multiplication of the algebra $\sum_{\xi,\eta}^\oplus p_\xi B(H)p_\eta$ (i.e. of the algebra $B(H)$) coincides with the associative multiplication defined as follows:
+{\bf Lemma 8.} {\it Let $H$ be a Hilbert space, $\{p_\xi\}$ be an infinite orthogonal set of projections in $B(H)$ with the LUB $1$.
+Then the operation of associative multiplication of the algebra $\sum_{\xi,\eta}^\oplus p_\xi B(H)p_\eta$ (i.e. of the algebra $B(H)$) coincides with the binary operation

 }